FreyaGrace/FreyaGrace/README.md

 ## 🧠 I'm currently learning ...
  C++, Pyton, Java

-## Other Common Github Profile Sections
+## 😄 Pronouns

-😄 Pronouns she/her
+she/her

- 🏇Hobbies..
+## 🏇Hobbies..
-    -Travelling\
+    -Travelling
-    -Watching anime\
+    -Watching anime
-    -Reading manga/manhwa\
+    -Reading manga/manhwa
     -Baking

-⚡️ Fun fact...\
+## ⚡️ Fun fact...
-    - I get anxious in crowds and much prefer one on one interactions.\
+    - I get anxious in crowds and much prefer one on one interactions.
-    - I love to do extreme sports such as indoor skydiving and horse riding\
+    - I love to do extreme sports such as indoor skydiving and horse riding
-    - My all time favourite anime is One piece and Soul Eater -I'm a carat!
+    - My all time favourite anime is One piece and Soul Eater -I'm a carat!😉

 ## 🔗How to reach me: